-The target audience of this book are all involved functions in the DevOps teams.
-This includes architects, human resource management employees, line managers, Dev engineers, Ops engineers, Product owners, Scrum masters, Agile Coaches and representatives of the user organisation.
-This book is of course also very suitable for process owners, process managers, etc. who are involved in the realisation of information provision through a DevOps method.
-Finally, there is a target group that does not develop or manage, but that determines whether the value streams meet the required criteria.
+The target audience of this book is all employees involved in building and testing an information system using a DevOps approach.
+This includes the architects, DevOps engineers, Dev engineers, Ops engineers, Product owners, Scrum masters, Agile coaches and representatives of the user organisation.
+This book is of course also very suitable for line managers, process owners, process managers, et cetera who are involved in the creation of information provision through software development.

+Finally, there is a target group that does not develop or manage, but that determines whether the information provision meets the required criteria.
 This target group includes quality employees and auditors.
 They can use this book to identify risks that need to be taken or controlled.